viktorvsk/saltivka/docs/ARCHITECTURE.md

 Proper indexing strategy is a subject to change.

 Keep in mind, applications do need maintenance from time to time.
 In default setup of Saltivka its PostgreSQL Database which needs it the most.
 See `config/crontab` for an example of a possible maintenance and adjust it to your specific needs.

+Also, for higher workloads some kind of proxy (connection pooler) may be required, like [Pgpool-II](https://www.pgpool.net/docs/42/en/html/index.html) for instance.

 ## Notes on WebsocketServer implementation
 This project is aimed to be as standard Ruby on Rails project as possible.